Editor’s Note: Travel is complicated right now. Please check local regulations and location openings before you go.

 The main street is peppered with colorful souvenir shops filled with hip and trendy gifts, along with family-friendly and upscale restaurants to suit any discerning palette.
 Old Stickney Point Road lies just off of Main street in Siesta Key where gorgeous, lemon-yellow Florida-style condominiums line the streets alongside a hidden gem called, “CB’s Saltwater Outfitters.

 Our family stumbled upon this cool beach boutique looking for a replacement pair of flip-flops for our son on the way to the beach.
 We were immediately intrigued.

-We were greeted by friendly and knowledgeable store owner who not only helped us find shoes, but described the many cruising and fishing charters they had to offer.
-Little did we know that, CB’s is the largest local on-the-water bait & tackle shop that offers boat rentals, fishing charters, fishing tackle and jet ski rentals in the area.
+We were greeted by the friendly and knowledgeable store owner who not only helped us find shoes but described the many cruising and fishing charters they had to offer.
+Little did we know that CB’s is the largest local on-the-water bait & tackle shop that offers boat rentals, fishing charters, fishing tackle and jet ski rentals in the area.
 We were hooked.

 In the winter, the tepid waters of the Gulf of Mexico promise a wide variety of Spanish Mackerel, Flounder, Silver Trout, Ladyfish, Sea Bass and Sheepshead.
 We were eager to see who was going to “catch the first fish.”

 Passing through the Intercoastal, we encountered a wide variety of birds, including the majestic White Ibis, a medium-sized wading bird with a body shape similar to the Great Blue Heron, and a Roseate Spoonbill, an odd yet elegant pink bird often mistaken for a flamingo.
 To our children’s delight, we spotted grey dolphins off of the bow gracefully bobbing in and out of the water.
 Heading into deeper water, Captain Terry shared many of his fishing adventures and lore of Siesta Key and the surrounding islands.